Amal-BB/Ghadames/README.md

 ### **Fixed Bugs**

-* By testing the website on small screen devices like ( _IphonSE_), I noticed that the burger menu didn't appear clear as it was close to the logo side, This issue was addressed by reducing logo `font size` and `padding` properties in the style sheet for screens of maximum width 490 pixels.
+* By testing the website on small screen devices like _iPhonSE_, I noticed that the burger menu didn't appear clear as it was close to the logo side, This issue was addressed by reducing logo `font size` and `padding` properties in the style sheet for screens of maximum width 490 pixels.

   ![Mobile menu bug](readme-images/menu-bug.PNG)

-* Another issue was reported in the _IphonSE_, that just a little of the event description text appeared and the remaining was covered by the image.
+* Another issue was reported in the _iPhonSE_, that just a little of the event description text appeared and the remaining was covered by the image.
 This issue was solved by adjusting the text `Div` height.

   ![Event text bug](readme-images/event-bug.PNG)